jonathanlys01/beyond_sota_w_sam/readme.md

       - step_size : step size for the scheduler
       - gamma : gamma for the scheduler, calculated automatically from the step size and the target learning rate if None

+- `THR` : threshold for the LocalizedRandomResizedCrop function

+- `other` :

+      - label_smoothing : value for the label smoothing
+      - ema_decay : decay for the exponential moving average of the weights

+- `A_machine` : Not a parameter, specifies the machine used for the training, used to set the number of workers for the dataloader

+- `dataset` : info about the datasets